soasme/shire/docs/content/docs/ssl.md

 Whenever an HTTPS request reaches to lb host, Nginx handles the connection and decrypts the HTTP request from the encrypted TCP traffic via the pre-defined SSL private key.

-Below are all needed to let Nginx consuming the certificate.
+Below are all needed SSL configurations for Nginx.

 ```bash
 [root@frodo ~]# grep ssl /etc/nginx/conf.d/shire-443.conf